mobxjs/mobx/docs/refguide/array.md

 The `name` option can be used to give the array a friendly debug name, to be used in for example `spy` or the MobX dev tools.

+## `isObservableArray`

+Usage:

+-   `isObservableArray(value)`

+Returns `true` if `value` is an observable array.

+## `isArrayLike`

+[Without Proxy support]

+Usage:

+-   `isArrayLike(thing)`

+Returns `true` if the given thing is either a true JS-array or an observable (MobX-)array.
+This is intended as convenience/shorthand.
+Note that observable arrays can be `.slice()`d to turn them into true JS-arrays.

 ## Array limitations in environments without Proxy support

 If your environment does not support Proxies, then MobX cannot make its observable array be a real JS Array.

 [More information](../best/limitations-without-proxies.md).